wolfyy59/PS2EXE/README.md

 5 for commandline write
 Invoke-ps2exe -noconsole  .\10.ps1 .\targqe1t.exe

-this was used to convert meterpreter ps1 to exe
+this was used to convert meterpreter ps1 to exe and its completely undetectable.

 # special thanks to jazz.